Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Experiments

 For our implementation of~\cite{WhiteJWH22}, the time horizon is $T = 1.5~\si{s}$, the sample time $\Delta{t} = 50~\si{ms}$, $d_\mathrm{risk} = d_\mathrm{obs} = 1.5~\si{m}$, $w_\mathrm{target} = 0.1$, $w_\mathrm{effort} = 0.1$, and $w_\mathrm{avoid} = 10.0$.
 The signed distances are computed using \texttt{hpp-fcl}~\cite{MontautLPSC22}.
 The motions generated by our method and~\cite{WhiteJWH22} are shown in Fig.~\ref{fig:moving_rectangle_visualization}.
-We see the motion generated by~\cite{WhiteJWH22} is more conservative than using our method.
+We see the motion generated by~\cite{WhiteJWH22} is more conservative than our method.
 This is due to~\cite{WhiteJWH22} modeling both the obstacle and the robot as spheres, which is different from the actual geometry and causes the generated motion to be conservative.
-Although $d_\mathrm{obs}$ can be tuned to generate less aggressive avoidance maneuvers, this does not fundamentally solve the problem of only being able to model spherical geometries.
+Although $d_\mathrm{obs}$ can be tuned to generate less conservative avoidance maneuvers, this does not fundamentally solve the problem of only being able to model spherical geometries.
 Thus, our method's ability to model geometries using a variety of primitive shapes~\cite{TracyHM22} makes it applicable to a wider range of tasks.
 On average, the computation time for our proposed method is 0.29 ms, while it is 2.9~\si{ms} for the MPC-based method.
 Since the time complexity of linear MPCs is $O(n^3)$~\cite{BV2014}, the computation time may get prohibitively large for higher dimensional systems.
+Also, it would require a longer horizon if the obstacle is faster, which also increases the solution time.

+Comparisons with other CBF-based methods are also performed.
+In Fig.~\ref{fig:moving_rectangle_visualization2}, we compare the effectiveness of our approach with three other settings: our proposed method, but the positions of the robot and the obstacle are measured in the robot's body frame; only using the diffOpt TVCBF without considering measurement noise and actuation limits; encapsulating the obstacle with three circles and compute the CBF as $h = (p_o - p_r)^T(p_o - p_r) - (R_r + R_c)^2$, with $R_c = 0.5$.
+From Fig.~\ref{fig:moving_rectangle_visualization2} we see that both our proposed method and the egocentric version of our proposed method can avoid collision.
+However, if the measurement noise and actuation limits are not considered, the motion generated by the diffOpt TVCBFQP and the circular TVCBFQP collides with the obstacle.
+In the four experiments shown in Fig.~\ref{fig:moving_rectangle_visualization2}, we set $v_o = [-8, 0, 0]^T \si{m/s}$, $b = 4.0$, and inherit all the other settings from the experiment shown in Fig.~\ref{fig:moving_rectangle_visualization}.